microsoft/ConditionalAccessforZeroTrustResources/README.md

 - Presentations folder has a few presentations that I have given about CA configured for Zero Trust

 see other readme files in the sub-folders for further details.
+PS!
+I would like to thank contributors, and those who have made PRs.
+This is much appreciated.
+If I am too slow in looking at and potentially approve any PRs, feel free to ping me on channels like LinkedIn for us to have a chat.

 ## Contributing